Space-at-your-Service/Astrolink/README.md

 ### Backend

-The exact conda environment used to run the django backend can be found in the file backend/conda.txt
+The exact conda environment used to run the django backend can be found in the file backend/conda.txt Use `conda create -n astrolink --file conda.txt`
+To automatically create the right environment.

 ### Frontend